pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

           https://pywbemtools.readthedocs.io/en/stable/

     General Options:
+      Server Definition Options (Mutually exclusive options):
+                                      Define the server to which pywbemcli will connect; a specific server, a server named in a connections file or a mock server.
+These options are mutually exclusive.

-      -n, --name NAME                 Use the WBEM server defined by the WBEM connection definition NAME.
-This option is mutually exclusive with the --server and --mock-server options, since each defines a WBEM server.
+        -n, --name NAME               Use the WBEM server defined by NAME  that is defined in a connections file.
+See ``connections-file`` option.
 Default: EnvVar PYWBEMCLI_NAME, or none.

-      -m, --mock-server FILE          Use a mock WBEM server that is automatically created in pywbemcli and populated with CIM objects that are defined in the specified MOF file or Python script file.
+        -m, --mock-server FILE        Use a mock WBEM server that is created in pywbemcli and populated with CIM objects that are defined in the specified MOF file or Python script file.
 See the pywbemcli documentation for more information.
-This option may be specified multiple times, and is mutually exclusive with the --server and --name options, since each defines a WBEM server.
+This option may be specified multiple times.
                                       Default: EnvVar PYWBEMCLI_MOCK_SERVER, or none.

         -s, --server URL              Use the WBEM server at the specified URL with format: [SCHEME://]HOST[:PORT].
 SCHEME must be "https" (default) or "http".
 HOST is a short or long hostname or literal IPV4/v6 address.
 PORT defaults to 5989 for https and 5988 for http.
-This option is mutually exclusive with the --mock-server and --name options, since each defines a WBEM server.
 Default: EnvVar PYWBEMCLI_SERVER, or none.

+      Server Configure Options:       Options that define the server configuration properties for a server defined with --server option or modify existing named server (--name option).
+These options do not apply to a mock server except for --default-namespace.
+These options generally become part of the server definition.

+        -d, --default-namespace NAMESPACE
+                                      Default namespace, to be used when commands do not specify the --namespace command option.
+Default: EnvVar PYWBEMCLI_DEFAULT_NAMESPACE, or root/cimv2.

         -u, --user TEXT               User name for the WBEM server.
 Default: EnvVar PYWBEMCLI_USER, or none.
         -p, --password TEXT           Password for the WBEM server.
 Default: EnvVar PYWBEMCLI_PASSWORD, or prompted for if --user specified.

         --verify / --no-verify        If --verify, client verifies the X.509 server certificate presented by the WBEM server during TLS/SSL handshake.
 If --no-verify client bypasses verification.
 Default: EnvVar PYWBEMCLI_VERIFY, or "--verify".

         --ca-certs CACERTS            Certificates used to validate the certificate presented by the WBEM server during TLS/SSL handshake: FILE: Use the certs in the specified PEM file; DIR: Use the certs in the PEM files in the specified directory; "certifi" (pywbem 1.0 or later): Use the certs provided by the certifi Python package; Default: EnvVar PYWBEMCLI_CA_CERTS, or "certifi" (pywbem 1.0 or later), or the certs in the PEM files in the first existing directory from from a system defined list of directories (pywbem before 1.0).

         -c, --certfile FILE           Path name of a PEM file containing a X.509 client certificate that is used to enable TLS/SSL 2-way authentication by presenting the certificate to the WBEM server during TLS/SSL handshake.
 Default: EnvVar PYWBEMCLI_CERTFILE, or none.

         -k, --keyfile FILE            Path name of a PEM file containing a X.509 private key that belongs to the certificate in the --certfile file.
 Not required if the private key is part of the --certfile file.
 Default: EnvVar PYWBEMCLI_KEYFILE, or none.

         -t, --timeout INT             Client-side timeout in seconds for operations with the WBEM server.
 Default: EnvVar PYWBEMCLI_TIMEOUT, or 30.

-      -U, --use-pull [yes|no|either]  Determines whether pull operations are used for operations with the WBEM server that return lists of instances, as follows: "yes" uses pull operations and fails if not supported by the server; "no" uses traditional operations; "either" (default) uses pull operations if supported by the server, and otherwise traditional operations.
+        -U, --use-pull [yes|no|either]
+                                      Determines whether pull operations are used for operations with the WBEM server that return lists of instances, as follows: "yes" uses pull operations and fails if not supported by the server; "no" uses traditional operations; "either" (default) uses pull operations if supported by the server, and otherwise traditional operations.
                                       Default: EnvVar PYWBEMCLI_USE_PULL, or "either".

         --pull-max-cnt INT            Maximum number of instances to be returned by the WBEM server in each open or pull response, if pull operations are used.
 This is a tuning parameter that does not affect the external behavior of the commands.
 Default: EnvVar PYWBEMCLI_PULL_MAX_CNT, or 1000

+      General Pywbemcli Options:      These options control the behavior of pywbemcli.
+They are not part of a server definition and are retained through an interactive session.

         -T, --timestats               Show time statistics of WBEM server operations.
-      -d, --default-namespace NAMESPACE
-                                      Default namespace, to be used when commands do not specify the --namespace command option.
-Default: EnvVar PYWBEMCLI_DEFAULT_NAMESPACE, or root/cimv2.

         -o, --output-format FORMAT    Output format for the command result.
 The default and allowed output formats are command specific.
 The default output_format is None so that each command selects its own default format.
 FORMAT is: table formats: [table|plain|simple|grid|psql|rst|html];
                                       CIM object formats: [mof|xml|repr|txt]]; TEXT formats: [text].

         -l, --log COMP[=DEST[:DETAIL]],...
                                       Enable logging of the WBEM operations, defined by a list of log configuration strings
                                       with: COMP: [api|http|all]; DEST: [file|stderr], default: file; DETAIL:
                                       [all|paths|summary], default: all.
 Default: EnvVar PYWBEMCLI_LOG, or all.

         -v, --verbose / --no-verbose  Display extra information about the processing.
         --deprecation-warnings / --no-deprecation-warnings
                                       Enable deprecation warnings.
 Default: EnvVar PYWBEMCLI_DEPRECATION_WARNINGS, or true.
         -C, --connections-file FILE PATH
                                       File path of a YAML file containing named connection definitions.
 The default if this option is not specified is the file "/home/kschopmeyer/pywbemcli_connection_definitions.yaml" (in the users home
                                       directory).
 EnvVar (PYWBEMCLI_CONNECTIONS_FILE)

         --pdb                         Pause execution in the built-in pdb debugger just before executing the command within pywbemcli.
 Default: EnvVar PYWBEMCLI_PDB, or false.

       --version                       Show the version of this command and the pywbem package.